 “Eight years after the world’s most populous nation put its controversial family planning program into effect, limiting most couples to one child, one of the most conspicuous results has been the rise of a generation of “little emperors,” who in the West would be known as spoiled brats.”

 “The little emperor syndrome (or little emperor effect) is an aspect/view of Mainland China‘s one-child policy where children of the modern upper class and wealthier Chinese families gain seemingly excessive amounts of attention from their parents and grandparents.
-Combined with increased spending power due to China’s growing economic strength within the family unit and parents’ general desire for their child to experience the benefits they themselves were denied, the phenomenon is generally considered to be controversial.
-The British journalist Andrew Marshall even argues that it is shaping modern Chinese society in unexpected ways that may culminate into a future “behavioral time-bomb”.
+Combined with increased spending power due to China’s growing economic strength within the family unit and parents’ general desire for their children to experience the benefits they were denied, the phenomenon is generally considered to be controversial.
+The British journalist Andrew Marshall even argues that it is shaping modern Chinese society in unexpected ways that may culminate into a future “behavioural time-bomb”.

 Little emperors were primarily an urban phenomenon.
 The one-child policy generally only applied to urban communities and, given the value of labour, one-child families are not prevalent within rural communities.
 Economic development has not had as large of an impact outside of urban locations.”

 “In China, which had a strict Chinese government one-child policy for decades, news stories involving children can garner a huge amount of interest.
 On 28 April, a CCTV camera in a bus in the town of Suining, Sichuan province, captured images of a man hitting a little boy after the child pestered him.
 The video went viral, triggering a large response on social media and even becoming front-page news in Chinese media.
 In China, the phenomenon of ‘little brats’ has sparked debate.”